-- 1. Ensure that the vehicle ignition is in the RUN or ACCESSORY position. - 2.
+- 1. Ensure that the vehicle is on or the ignition is in accessory mode. - 2.
 Ensure that the DVD system is on. - 3.
 Insert the MP3 disc into the DVD system, label side up. - 4.
 The folder, track and elapsed time will appear in the status bar.
 The screen will list the Artist, Title, Album and File Name.